A two-year full-time course leading to the Master Degree in Business Administration (MBA).

 Students are judged on their ability to meet deadlines, to carry out critical evaluation, to write logically and sincerely, to draw valid conclusions and to make meaningful recommendations.
 Students taking a specialist variant must choose a topic relevant to the variant.

-Each unit in the taught programme will be evaluated by final examination.
+Each unit in the taught program will be evaluated by final examination.
 The dissertation or project is assessed through critical analysis by internal and external examiners.

 |MBA-110||ACCOUNTING AND FINANCE||5|